 To provide visuals and triggers that would keep paperwork flowing at a rate of eight customer commitments per day, the kaizen team set up a flow sequence at the customer specialist’s desk.
 To ensure better linkage to the production capacity at the time of customer order receipt, the team also moved some of the work to the production liaison.
 Standard methods were established to come up with an accurate lead time for parts not yet on the finished goods strategy.
 The team ran a trial of their process and found that eight sales orders per day is achievable.

 Final Benefits Exceed Initial Goal

 The team successfully implemented continuous flow and workload leveling techniques in customer service.
 They also implemented a finished goods strategy where orders are shipped out of kanban at a consistent eight-week standard lead time.
 Using standard work, these actions helped the team achieve an 82% lead time reduction from order receipt to production start.
 The improved processes are expected to eliminate a $43,936.75 backlog and improve customer satisfaction.
-Finally, they will increase discretionary time available in production to continually improve the process.
+Finally, they will increase the discretionary time available in production to continually improve the process.